Deterministic Replacement Path Covering: Hit and Miss Hash Families

 where $S\subseteq [N]$ then it conincides with the notion of perfect hash families.
 In other words, \HM can be as a \emph{bichromatic} variant of perfect hash families.
 Indeed a connection between error correcting codes and perfect hash families (much like Proposition~\ref{prop:codehash}) was already known in literature \cite{A86}.
 We also remark that construction of perfect hash families based on AG codes was also known in literature \cite{WX01}, but to the best of our knowledge, construction of hash families based on the concatenated AG codes (with the specific parameters of Lemma~\ref{lem:concat}) is a novel contribution of this paper.

 Additionally, one may see the randomized construction of \RP in Lemma~\ref{lem:rand-RPC} as coloring each edge with a random color in $[L]$ if $L\ge f$ (resp.\ in $[f]$ if $f\ge L$) and then randomly choosing one of the colors in $[L]$ (resp.\ $[f]$) and deleting (resp.\ retaining) all the edges corresponding to that color.
 The randomized procedure stated in the above way is very closely related to the celebrated color coding technique \cite{alon1995color} and a well-known way to derandomize the color coding technique is via perfect hash functions.
+However, using the derandomization objects developed for color coding yields \HM with suboptimal parameters as they do not use the product structure of the constraints given in the definition of \HM.
+Consequently, they lead to worse constructions than the ones we give in this paper (to see this set $a\gg b$ and note that $ab \ll (a+b)^2$).
+The use of $k$-restriction sets \cite{AlonMS06} also yields \HM with suboptimal parameters for the same reason.